wizelineacademy/github-actions-tutorial/tutorials/04-sample-cd/deploy_hugo.md

-# Traditional CI GitHub Actions
+# GitHub Actions CD workflow

 ## Introduction

-The following example shows you how GitHub Actions jobs help you setup a CI workflow
+The following example shows you how GitHub Actions jobs help you setup a CD workflow and deploy a Hugo site

 ## Creating your first CI workflow